Investigating Non-local Features for Neural Constituency Parsing: Experiments

 We report the performance of our method on the test sets of PTB and CTB in Table~\ref{tab:ptb} and~\ref{tab:ctb}, respectively.
-Compared with the baseline parser~\cite{san-constituency}, our method obtains an absolute improvement of 0.20 F1 on PTB ($p$\textless0.01) and 0.33 F1 on CTB ($p$\textless0.01), which verifies the effectiveness of injecting non-local features into neural local span-based constituency parsers.
+Compared with the baseline parser~\cite{san-constituency}, our method obtains an absolute improvement of 0.20\% F1 on PTB ($p$\textless0.01) and 0.33\% F1 on CTB ($p$\textless0.01), which verifies the effectiveness of injecting non-local features into neural local span-based constituency parsers.
 Note that the proposed method adds less than 0.7M parameters to the 342M parameter baseline model using \mbox{BERT-large}.

-The parser trained with both pattern loss and consistency loss outperforms the one trained only with pattern loss by 0.14 F1 ($p$\textless0.01).
+The parser trained with both the pattern loss (Section~\ref{sec:pattern_loss}) and consistency loss (Section~\ref{sec:consistency_loss}) outperforms the one trained only with pattern loss by 0.14\% F1 ($p$\textless0.01).
 This suggests that the constraints between constituents and non-local pattern features are crucial for injecting non-local features into local span-based parsers.
 One possible explanation for the improvement is that the constraints may bridge the gap between local and non-local supervision signals, since these two are originally separately predicted while merely sharing the same encoder in the training phase.

-We further compare our method with the recent state-of-the-art parsers on PTB and CTB. \citet{liu-zhang-2017-order} propose an in-order transition-based constituency parser. \citet{san-constituency} use self-attentive layers instead of LSTM layers to boost performance. \citet{head-driven} jointly optimize constituency parsing and dependency parsing objectives using head-driven phrase structure grammar. \citet{label-attention-parsing} extend \citet{head-driven} by introducing label attention layers. \citet{constituency-crf} integrate the chart-based parser with a CRF layer for structural training (without non-local features). \citet{span-attention} utilize span attention to obtain better span representations.
+We further compare our method with the recent state-of-the-art parsers on PTB and CTB. \citet{liu-zhang-2017-order} propose an in-order transition-based constituency parser. \citet{san-constituency} use self-attentive layers instead of LSTM layers to boost performance. \citet{head-driven} jointly optimize constituency parsing and dependency parsing objectives using head-driven phrase structure grammar. \citet{label-attention-parsing} extend \citet{head-driven} by introducing label attention layers. \citet{constituency-crf} integrate a CRF layer to a chart-based parser for structural training (without non-local features). \citet{span-attention} use span attention for better span representation.